Extended X-ray absorption spectroscopy using an ultrashort pulse laboratory-scale laser-plasma accelerator: Conclusion

 In conclusion, we have demonstrated that the X-rays from a LWFA source are sufficiently bright and stable to measure the absorption profile around the copper K-edge, over a 250 eV spectral window in a single shot.
-The absorption profile is of sufficient quality to make single-shot EXAFS measurements with a LFWA-based source for the first time, providing direct access to the local atomic structure of a sample using a femtosecond probe.
+It was possible to make single-shot EXAFS measurements with a LWFA-based source providing direct access to the local ionic structure of a sample using a femtosecond probe.
 In particular EXAFS is sensitive to short-range order and can provide the ion temperature of a sample, both difficult measurements to make.
 Single shot capability of an ultrafast probe is of significant benefit for studying transient pump-probe samples of high-energy-density physics such as warm dense matter and other non-equilibrium states, as well as other ultrafast electronic and ionic processes.
 The compact size will also allow the instrument to be co-located with other laboratories more easily, especially XFEL's or high-power laser facilities (where it can be inherently synchronised on a femtosecond level), acting as an auxiliary probe.
 In addition, by implementing an XAS source on a laboratory scale, the breadth and depth of both industrial and programmatic scientific research that can be achieved on a wide-scale basis is vastly increased.